-4. Robinhood- 100% Free Stock Trades

-Robinhood is the only app lets you buy and sell stocks for free.
+Robinhood is an app lets you buy and sell stocks for free.
 Users can buy or sell stocks market price.
 The app allows you to make limit orders and stop loss orders too.
 Unless you’re an active trader, this is plenty of functionality.
 Plus, the app comes with a clean user interface, and basic research tools.

 Most serious investors should pair Robinhood with one or more free research tools.
 This will help them develop a more systematic approach to investing.
 That said, you can’t be Robinhood’s free trades, but it's shortcomings here make it third.

 If you’re curious how Robinhood makes money, it’s through Robinhood Gold.
 Robinhood Gold is a margin account that allows you to buy and sell after hours.
 Buying on margin means you double your expected returns.
 It also means you double your expected losses.
 The result (based on the magic of compounding) means that trading on margin tends to eat into your principal.

-Later text: